vikas-automates/vikas-engineering-portfolio/README.md

 ## 👋 About Me

-I am a **Results-driven QA Automation Analyst** with 8+ years of experience in software quality assurance, test automation, and CI/CD pipeline implementation.
-I specialize in "shifting left"—catching bugs early and optimizing processes to boost team efficiency.
+I am a **Senior QA Automation Analyst** with 8 years of experience architecting scalable test automation frameworks and implementing DevOps-enabled CI/CD pipelines.
+I have a proven track record of improving team efficiency by **35%** and reducing regression testing cycles by **60%**.

-Currently, I'm spearheading **AI/ML integration** for test automation, leveraging tools like **GitHub Copilot** and **Playwright MCP** to redefine quality engineering.
+Currently, I'm leading QA operations across 4 automotive intelligence products at **J.D.
+Power & Associates**, leveraging **Playwright, GitLab CI, Docker, and AWS** to deliver mission-critical solutions.
+I'm also expanding my expertise in **DevOps engineering** and **AI-augmented testing**.

-- 🔭 I’m currently working on **Agentic AI for QA Automation**
+- 🔭 I'm currently working on **DevOps Engineering Bootcamp** and **AI/ML in Test Automation**
-- 🌱 I’m currently learning **DevOps & Cloud Infrastructure**
+- 🌱 I'm currently learning **Terraform, Kubernetes, and LLM-based Testing Strategies**
-- 💬 Ask me about **Playwright, Selenium, & AI-Driven Testing**
+- 💬 Ask me about **Playwright, GitLab CI, Docker, AWS, & AI-Driven Testing**

 ---